-Postdoctoral Scholars are valued members of the university community.
-As trained researchers, they have the opportunity to make significant contributions to both the research environment of the University and to their chosen field.
-In seeking an opportunity to train or work further in a particular area of research and are expected to work collegially and collaboratively with their faculty researcher.
+Postdoctoral Scholars are valued members of the University community.
+As trained researchers, they can make significant contributions to both the research environment of the University and to their chosen field.
+In seeking an opportunity to train or work further in a particular area of research, they are expected to work collegially and collaboratively with their faculty researcher.

 The Postdoctoral Scholar appointment process at Western is administered by the School of Graduate and Postdoctoral Studies.
 Mihaela Harmos, Postdoctoral Services Coordinator, is the primary contact for all inquiries related to appointments, as well as Banting and Elevate-MITACS funding competitions.